swaptacular/swpt_accounts/protocol.rst

    interest.
 This can be a negative number.

 interest : float
-   The amount of interest accumulated on the account, that is not added to the ``principal`` yet. [#interest]_ This can be a negative number.
+   The amount of interest accumulated on the account up to the ``last_change_ts`` moment, which is not added to the ``principal`` yet. [#interest]_ This can be a negative number.
 The accumulated interest SHOULD be zeroed out and added to the principal once in a while (an interest payment).

 interest_rate : float
    The annual rate (in percents) at which interest accumulates on the